Rackham Choir’s Community Work

-For more information on our student dress rehearsals, how to order tickets and group bookings, please go to our event page or go to michiganopera.org.
+For more information on our student dress rehearsals, how to order tickets and group bookings, please go to our event pages and our Voices of Light event.

 For information on available bus grants, go to michigan youth arts.
-Deadline for applications is October 20th, 2017.Bus Grants
+Deadline for applications is October 20th, 2017.Voices of Light student dress rehearsal

 Would you like to raise awareness for the community?

 Rackham Choir continues to search for opportunities to expand their outreach programs.
 Please feel free to contact us to learn more about our Community work, about Volunteering for Rackham Choir, or to raise awareness about your community topic.Contact us